Sammyjay009/base-token-project/README.md

 3. Users can transfer tokens within the transfer limit
 4. Owner can pause all transfers at any time
 5. Users can burn their own tokens

+## Security

+This project is unaudited and for educational purposes only.
+Do not use with real funds without a professional audit.